hlbao/personal_site/content/post/classification-you-are-so-important/index.md

   focal_point: Smart
   preview_only: false
 ---
-Classification (multiclass, multilabel, binary, unbalanced...) might be the most widely-used computing technique in computational social science problems, e.g., social media post classification and user auto-labeling.
+Classification (multiclass, multilabel, binary, imbalanced...) might be the most widely-used computing technique in computational social science problems, e.g., social media post classification and user auto-labeling.
 We can see two lines of approaches.
 One is the rule-based and machine learning method, e.g., kNN, Decision Trees, and Naive Bayes.
 The other is the deep network-based approach.
 There are many fancy deep network models like bert, GPT, transformer, and attention model.
 I find three excellent articles:

 [4 Types of Classification Tasks in Machine Learning (non-deep learning)](https://machinelearningmastery.com/types-of-classification-in-machine-learning/)